-Council's prior approach to stimulating affordable housing delivery in the Shoalhaven LGA is to dedicate Council-owned land to CHPs for affordable housing purposes.
+Council's prior approach to stimulating affordable housing delivery in the Shoalhaven LGA was to dedicate Council-owned land to CHPs for affordable housing purposes.
 Completing an audit of Council-owned land will identify lots surplus to requirements and suitable for utilisation, whether through dedication to CHPs or involvement in Council's own affordable housing actions, described in more detail in Action 2.2, 3.1 and 3.2.
+Council will consult with CHPs to identify criteria to inform suitable site selection.